varnishcache/varnish-cache/doc/sphinx/users-guide/run_security.rst

 ^^^^^^^^^^

-Parameters can be set from the command line, and made "read-only" (using -r) so they cannot subsequently be modified from the CLI interface.
+Parameters can be set from the command line, and made "read-only" (using '-r') so they cannot subsequently be modified from the CLI interface.

-Pretty much any parameter can be used to totally mess up your HTTP service, but a few can do more damage than that:
+Pretty much any parameter can be used to totally mess up your HTTP service, but a few can do more damage than others:

 :ref:`ref_param_user` and :ref:`ref_param_group`
 	Access to local system via VCL

 :ref:`ref_param_listen_address`
-	Trojan other TCP sockets, like ssh
+	Trojan other TCP sockets, like `ssh`

 :ref:`ref_param_cc_command`
 	Execute arbitrary programs